travelleyj/PFD-Experience-Blog/README.md

 [Reflection]

 In our group project aimed at creating a banking application for the illiterate elderly, we've made commendable progress by completing the wireframe and focusing on a key feature, the 2nd Party Guarantor.
 As a team, we're on track with our tasks, showcasing our strong grasp of both the main and basic features of the application.
 However, we've recognized a need for improved communication among team members.
 More consistent and frequent updates could streamline our workflow and enhance our collaborative efforts.
 On a personal note, I feel a mix of emotions: hopefulness and satisfaction due to our on-schedule progress, coupled with anxiety about the challenges ahead.
 Enhancing our communication strategy will be crucial in mitigating these concerns and maintaining our project's momentum.

+## Week 5 (17/11/2023)
+[Group]
+Progress:
+- Target audience: Elderly who are illiterate
+- OCBC Feature: 2nd Party Guarantor
+- Add/Remove Guarantor
+- Edit Profile

+[Individual]
+What went right: Each of our groupmates still have a clear understanding of the goal and tasks of the project.
+Furthermore, we each have a role or part we have to complete so that the project will be more efficient when completing.
+What went wrong: We need to have better efficiency What could be better: Have more communication with one another by updating the group chat daily as to what we have completed so far and the progress.
+My feelings: Anxious, Happy.

+[Reflection]

+Reflecting on our group's progress, we have made notable strides in developing a banking application for illiterate elderly individuals, focusing on key features like the 2nd Party Guarantor, and functionalities for adding/removing guarantors and editing profiles.
+A strength of our team lies in the clarity of our goal and the distribution of specific roles, enhancing the efficiency of our project execution.
+However, a challenge we face is the need for greater overall efficiency.
+Improving this aspect could involve enhancing our communication strategies, such as providing daily updates in our group chat to keep everyone informed of our individual progress and collective milestones.
+Personally, I find myself feeling a mix of anxiety and happiness – anxiety about the challenges we need to overcome, especially in terms of efficiency, and happiness about the coherent understanding and progress we've made so far in our project.
+Moving forward, fostering more open and consistent communication will be key to improving our efficiency and maintaining the positive momentum we have established.